Kayal (film)

-Kayal is a 2014 Indian Tamil-language adventure romance film directed by Prabhu Solomon and produced by Madhan of Escape Artists Motion Pictures.
-The film stars newcomers Chandran, Anandhi and Vincent, while D. Imman composed the film's music.
-The film, set against the backdrop of the 2004 Indian Ocean earthquake and tsunami, released on 25 December 2014.
-The film was dubbed and released in Telugu as Tholi Premalo in 2016.
+Kayal (Note: Also the title character.) is a 2014 Indian Tamil-language romantic drama film written and directed by Prabhu Solomon.
+It stars newcomers Chandran, Anandhi and Vincent, while D. Imman composed the film's music.
+The film, set against the backdrop of the 2004 Indian Ocean earthquake and tsunami, was released on 25 December 2014.
+After the film's release, Anandhi became popularly known as "Kayal Anandhi".

 Plot

 The story revolves around two friends who work hard, and spend their money travelling around the country.
 On one such trip, they accidentally help a pair of lovers elope, without realising it.
 The family of the eloped young lady get angry, and suspect them of being friends of the eloped young man.
 They take the two friends home, and try to beat them to get the truth out of them.
 One of the two friends fall for a girl named Kayal, who is working in the house, and he speaks of his love in front of everyone.
 After the eloped young lady is brought home, and it is proven that the two friends were not involved in planning the elopement, they are allowed to go.
 Kayal travels to Kanyakumari to find the guy who loved her.
 The rest of the film tells of how they united, after many struggles.